Maaack/Godot-Plugin-Updater/addons/plugin_updater/README.md

 ![Logo](/addons/plugin_updater/media/icon_256x256.png)
 # Godot Plugin Updater

 A plugin for updating plugins.
-Works Godot plugins with public repositories and using tagged releases.
+Works with Godot plugins hosted on public repositories and using tagged releases.

 Currently, only GitHub is supported, but other hosts are planned.
 Supports plugins for Godot 4.4 through 4.7.1!